-The achievements and performance of the Academy during the period ended 31 August 2020 were as follows:
+The achievements and performance of the Academy during the period ended 31 August 2021 were as follows:

-- External validations in the Autumn term continued to recognise the good provision provided to pupils on a personalised basis - At the February data point, most pupils were making good or outstanding progress - · We had high demand for places and ended the year over capacity - We recruited dedicated and committed staff - Our governing body is well-balanced, with enthusiasm for the school and a good skill mix, including educational, financial, marketing, project management, ICT, HR and fundraising expertise - The introduction of a Behaviour & Welfare committee enables us to monitor pupil progress more closely in these areas - We implemented a robust risk assessment and successfully and safely kept the school open during the pandemic - We successfully responded to the need to support pupils and families with home learning materials and online learning programmes - We successfully improved financial systems and management reporting - We prepared and rolled out a new Forest Bridge School Curriculum (FBSC) and assessment tool for September 2020. - Our first group of pupil leavers all had destinations secured prior to the end of the school year - The new building critical path analysis stayed on plan and the building will be handed over on time
+- External validations in the Autumn and Summer term continued to recognise the good provision provided to pupils on a personalised basis - A smooth transition to our new building was achieved in the middle of lockdown; this was highlighted by all stakeholders and external SIP in the summer term.
+This included successful installation of the new IT system. - · We had high demand for places and ended the year over capacity - We recruited dedicated and committed staff - Our governing body is well-balanced, with enthusiasm for the school and a good skill mix, including educational, behaviour analysis, financial, marketing, project management, ICT, HR and fundraising expertise - We implemented a robust risk assessment and successfully and safely kept the school open during the pandemic - We successfully responded to the need to support pupils and families with home learning materials and online learning programmes - We analysed stakeholder feedback on the FBSC and made significant changes for September 2021 so that it fully represents all our learners - Our 2nd group of pupil leavers all had destinations secured prior to the end of the school year - Parent support program rolled out